 Ponce Therapeutics, Inc. reunites the team that founded Bellicum Pharmaceuticals and took it public in 2014 with a $161 million IPO.
 The team is retooling their original cell control technology with state-of-the-art advances towards their new goal of creating anti-aging products with a solid underlying scientific basis that actually work.

-- Our lead product is a microneedle patch containing nanoparticles carrying our proprietary rapaCIDe cell elimination technology targeted to p16-expressing keratinocytes
+- Our lead product delivers our proprietary ApoptiCIDeTM cell elimination technology intradermally, targeted to p16-expressing keratinocytes.

 Reuniting the founders of Bellicum Pharmaceuticals, Inc. (NASDAQ:BLCM)